Why Your Coffee Tastes Bitter (And 4 Quick Fixes)

 This article may contain affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 This helps us keep creating free content.

-1. Over-Extraction, Your Grind Is Too Fine
+1. Over-Extraction: Your Grind Is Too Fine or Your Brew Ran Too Long

 Baratza Encore